Paul Runge (serial killer): Dorota Dziubak

 In January 1997, the 30-year-old Dziubak was raped and subsequently strangled in Chicago's Northwest Side.
 Runge came across her after responding to an ad for selling a house.
 Her burned body was later located by firefighters extinguishing a fire in her home.

 Yolanda Gutierrez and Jessica Muniz

-On February 3, 1997, Runge entered 45-year-old Gutierrez's Northwest Side apartment in response to a for-sale sign for some sport equipment.
-In there, he bound both her and her 10-year-old daughter Jessica, raping and torturing them for hours on a bed.
+On February 3, 1997, Runge entered 35-year-old Gutierrez's Northwest Side apartment in response to a for-sale sign for some sport equipment.
+Inside, he bound both her and her 10-year-old daughter Jessica, raping and torturing them for hours on a bed.
 Eventually, Runge cut their throats and set their home on fire before escaping.

 Kazimiera Paruch

 Similarly to Dziubak, the 43-year-old Kazimiera Paruch encountered Runge when he expressed interest in buying her condominium in March 1997.
 She was also raped and strangled, with her burned body also found by firefighters after they extinguished a fire in her home.